AlexBurnes/pre-push/progress.md

 ## What Works
 - **Complete core implementation**: All essential functionality implemented and working
 - **All tests passing**: Comprehensive test suite with 100% test coverage and race detection
+- **Version compilation system**: Version is now properly compiled into the application at build time
+  - **COMPLETED**: Fixed version handling to use compiled-in version instead of reading VERSION file at runtime
+  - **COMPLETED**: Updated main.go to use appVersion variable set via ldflags from GoReleaser
+  - **COMPLETED**: GoReleaser automatically detects version from Git tags and compiles it correctly
+  - **COMPLETED**: Both -V and --version flags now show correct compiled-in version
+  - **COMPLETED**: Version shows as "1.4.6-SNAPSHOT-<commit>" for snapshot builds and "1.4.6" for releases
 - **Documentation and packaging**: Complete documentation and packaging system with correct URLs and binary naming
   - **COMPLETED**: Fixed all hardcoded version URLs to use latest releases for better user experience
   - **COMPLETED**: Updated packaging/linux/README.md to use latest download URL instead of hardcoded v1.0.0